By Larry Mendel, Vice President of Sales

 As you may know, trusts can keep assets secure from creditors and allow parents to control their assets from the grave.
 But at some point, I believe that the people you love deserve the freedom to enjoy and utilize these assets responsibly for their purposes.
 It’s never too late to start these conversations, but I am confident that if you do, the beneficiaries will be better prepared to carry on your legacy and stewardship of what you have built.

-If interested in starting a conversation about how MONTAG can help you to prepare your children about your family wealth, please reach out to your Portfolio Manager or to Jackson Keenan, MONTAG’s dedicated, financial planner.
+If interested in starting a conversation about how MONTAG can help you to prepare your children for your family wealth, please reach out to your Senior Wealth Manager or to Jackson Keenan, MONTAG’s Director of Financial Planning.

 About MONTAG Wealth

 The information provided is for illustration purposes only.
-It is not, and should not be regarded as “investment advice” or as a “recommendation” regarding a course of action to be taken.
+It is not, and should not, be regarded as “investment advice” or as a “recommendation” regarding a course of action to be taken.
+These analyses have been produced using data provided by third parties and/or public sources.
+While the information is believed to be reliable, its accuracy cannot be guaranteed.
 MONTAG employees do not provide legal or tax advice.
 For specific legal or tax matters, you should consult with your own legal and/or tax advisors.
+There are risks associated with investing in securities.
+Investing in stocks, bonds, exchange traded funds, mutual funds, and money market funds involve risk of loss.
+Loss of principal is possible.

 Author